Why Choose Us?

 Award winning training

 We lead the way in New Zealand aged care training.
-Recently our high standards were recognised by the New Zealand Aged Care Association through the Excellence in Care awards where we have won the Staff Training and Development Award three years running.
-Oceania Healthcare was also a 2016 & 2013 finalist for the Innovative Delivery award.
+Our high standards were recognised by the New Zealand Aged Care Association through the Excellence in Care awards where we have won the Staff Training and Development Award three years running.
+Oceania Healthcare has also won the Innovative Delivery award in 2018 & 2017.

 Continuity of care